-- One in four Canadian women suffer some form of abuse at the hands of their partners.
+One in four (1 in 4) Canadian women suffer some form of abuse at the hands of their partners.

-- Spousal homicide accounts for 15 per cent of all homicides in Canada.
+Spousal homicide accounts for 15% of all homicides in Canada.
 A woman is nine times more likely to be murdered by an intimate partner than by a stranger. *

-- Domestic abuse remains an immensely under-reported crime: it is estimated that just 25 per cent of domestic violence incidents are reported.
+Domestic abuse remains an immensely under-reported crime: it is estimated that just 25% of domestic violence incidents are reported.

-- Approximately 40 per cent of domestic abuse/assault incidents begin during a woman’s first pregnancy
+Approximately 40% of intimate partner violence incidents begin during a woman’s first pregnancy.

-- Children are present and witness the abuse in 80 per cent of domestic violence cases.
+Children are present and witness the abuse in 80% of intimate partner violence cases.

 Children that grow up watching their mother experience abuse are likely to deal with the effect that last well into adulthood.
 Some of the long-term effects that children experience after witnessing violence may include depression, health problems and/or repeating abusive patterns.

 Children who witness woman abuse frequently experience post traumatic stress disorder.